 We focus specifically on supporting young people, aged 18-24, who have faced a wide range of barriers, including people from low income families, those living without parental care, survivors of human trafficking, refugees and people living with disabilities.

 Our programme ensures that local young people develop the skills and experience to gain and sustain employment across many industries, while also creating skilled and motivated workers from within the community who have relevant training to fill the staffing needs of the sector.

 Our industry-endorsed programme operates a flexible delivery model, consisting of:

 We have developed an accessible curriculum, which is delivered during the classroom training.
-This focuses on skills relevant to hospitality, as well as a solid base in English, computer skills, budgets and job applications.
+This focuses on skills relevant to hospitality, as well as a solid base in communications, English, digital skills, budgets and job applications.

 As tourism begins to recover, this programme will help young people to prepare for jobs in the industry and also give them vital experience which is highly transferable for jobs in other sectors.